Exploration into Translation-Equivariant Image Quantization: Experiments

-The model is given a $64 \times 64$ image to generate a corresponding caption, which is evaluated by a rule-based parser to calculate digit and color accuracy.
-For example, given a 3-digit image (Quad3), if the parsed triples of the true caption and the generated caption are \texttt{\{(LR, B, 9), (UL, W, 2), (UR, R, 3)\}}, and \texttt{\{(UL, W, 5), (LR, B, 9)\}}, the digit accuracy is 1/3 and the color accuracy is 2/3.

-\cref{tab:text_digit_acc_quad1} and \cref{tab:text_digit_acc_quad4} show the digit accuracy for Quad1 and Quad4, respectively.
-Similar to T $\to$ I generation, we can see that the orthogonality regularization dramatically alleviates the performance drop issue when moving from `Seen' to `Unseen'.
-Note that the `Unseen' performance of I $\to$ T generation is significantly lower than T $\to$ I generation.
-We believe this comes from the difference between how text and image is evaluated.
+Given a $64 \times 64$ image, the generator synthesizes a caption describing it.
+We measure its accuracy of digit identity using a simple rule-based parser.
+As shown in \Cref{tab:img_text_digit_acc}, the gap between Ours and baselines in this task (I $\to$ T) is smaller than that of T $\to$ I, and the actual performance of I $\to$ T is significantly lower than that of T $\to$ I for all methods.
+We conjecture that this difference comes from how texts and images are evaluated.
 Since an image is classified as a whole, miss-predicting a code index or two might have little effect.
-But miss-predicting a specific text token, such as the digit token, can have a catastrophic impact.
-Closing the performance gap between the two directions is valuable future direction.
-The color accuracy is reported in \cref{app:mnist_i2t}, where we can observe the same pattern as in T $\to$ I generation.
-The generated samples are also found in \cref{app:mnist_gen_samples}.
+On the other hand, miss-predicting a specific text token, such as the digit token, can have a catastrophic impact.